top of page

 A first view

 Interpretation: In my dreams, my wife is always the symbolic representative of my theoretical efforts.
-The dream grasps the four aspects that are captured in the introductory image of this chapter 3a.
-The first two packages deal with the problem of consciousness and symbolism; the other two packages deal with the theory of relativity and quantum mechanics, which prove to be a difficult subject, which I was aware of and which created my displeasure in the dream.
+The dream grasps the four aspects.
+The first two packages deal with the problem of consciousness and symbolism; the other two packages deal with the theory of relativity and quantum mechanics, which prove to be difficult subjects, which I was aware of and which created my displeasure in the dream.

 The human being as a being of matter in space and time is connected to the world in a strange way.
 In order to grasp this interconnectedness, I must now interpret the intersections between the material and spiritual creations, in which the concepts of the quantum world and symbolism are connected with Einstein's theories of relativity and consciousness.
 How are these structural and enigmatic seams to be interpreted?
 We recognise them when we realise that man himself is a participant in these phenomena, which, thanks to his mental capacity, enables him to penetrate and learn to transcend them.
 This lands us in the "crossword puzzle" of creation and consciousness, which leads us into the problem of the brain.